FULBRIGHT FLTA AWARDS

 HOW TO APPLY

-- Monetary grant to cover the ten-month grant period, plus accident and emergency insurance, cultural and professional programming, and J-1 visa administration
+- Monetary grant to cover the ten-month grant period, plus accident and emergency insurance, cultural and professional programming, and J-1 visa administration.
+Funding is comprised of host institution supports (e.g. monetary, housing) and a monetary grant calculated through the U.S. Dept. of State approved monthly rates and travel costs.

 - Successful applicants will be matched with a suitable host institution in the USA.
 Candidates must be willing to accept placement at the U.S. institution offered.
 If the successful applicant turns down the offered placement, there will not be a second offer.

-- This grant is sponsored by the Department of Culture, Heritage and the Gaeltacht, and the Irish National Lottery.
+- This grant is sponsored by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media and the National Lottery.

 APPLICATIONS MUST INCLUDE: